Emile Witbooi: Youth international career

 Witbooi was part of the South Africa U20s that won the 2024 COSAFA U-20 Cup.
 Later that year, he played for the South Africa U17s at the 2024 COSAFA Under-17 Championship.
 In March 2025 he again was called up for the South Africa U17s for the 2025 U-17 Africa Cup of Nations.

-Style of play

-He is seen as one the best South African prospects.
-A highly skillful player that combines composure with flair.
-He is rated for his 1v1 dribbling ability.
-Witbooi is a player with many special gifts which makes him amazing in the eye test.
-With him coming from the school of excellence academy he is following the same root as Relebohile Mofokeng and Siyabonga Mabena.
-He is reported to have been inspired by Themba Zwane.

 Personal life

 Witbooi was born in Kimberley, Northern Cape to his mother Avril Witbooi, a civil servant, and Surprise Ralani, his biological father, who was a professional soccer player.
-On 17 February 2025, Emile Witbooi is signed to roc nation.
+On 17 February 2025, Emile Witbooi signed to Roc Nation.